Scalable Community Detection in Massive Networks Using Aggregated Relational Data: Simulation Studies

-Figure~\ref{fig:sim1} shows the results from a simulation experiment illustrating the instability of estimates from a subgraph formed by sampling nodes.
+We first wish to investigate the choice of subsample size on inference for such network data. {Can valid inferences about the overall network structure be obtained using ARD subgraphs, rather than the whole network?
+Is this possible with existing methods for MMSB data, taking subgraphs of the underlying adjacency matrix instead?} Figure~\ref{fig:sim1} shows the results from a simulation experiment illustrating the instability of estimates from a subgraph formed by sampling nodes.
 We evaluate performance by community assignment and blockmatrix recovery.
-In this experiment, we simulated 10,000 nodes from a MMSB with six communities.
-Our model assumes that we have information other than the link structure that can define subpopulations or groups of similar nodes.
-Thus for our simulations, we must introduce a method of generating these subpopulations.
-To do this, we generated subpopulation centers and then generated its members from a Dirichlet at the subpopulation center.
-The blockmatrix is diagonally dominated to ensure exact recovery is possible with enough nodes \citep{zhao2012consistency}.
-Three communities have within-linking probabilities of 0.1 while the other three have within-linking probabilities of 0.04.
-We formed subgraphs formed from sampling $n = 500$ and 5000 nodes uniformly at random and keeping the edges between them.
-The ARD was formed with 500 sampled nodes.
-We also included the results from fitting the entire network.

-We adapted the stochastic variational inference algorithm presented in \cite{gopalan2013efficient} to fit the subgraphs formed from random node sampling.
-Initialization of the nodes' variational parameters were performed using ten random restarts of spectral clustering.
-We reported the best fit for each of the random restarts.
+In this experiment, we simulated {10 networks, each a MMSB with $N=10000$ nodes and $K=6$ communities.} Our model assumes that we have information other than the link structure that can define subpopulations or groups of similar nodes.
+Thus, for our simulations, we must introduce a method of generating these subpopulations.
+We generated { $\kappa=50$} subpopulation centers and then generated the members { or each subpopulation} from a Dirichlet at the subpopulation center.
+The blockmatrix {$B$} is diagonally dominated to ensure exact recovery is possible with enough nodes \citep{zhao2012consistency}, { with non-diagonal entries being 0.} Three communities have within-linking probabilities of 0.1 while the other three have within- linking probabilities of 0.04. {Given these simulated networks, we form subgraphs of the original network first, sampling $n = 500$ and $n=5000$ nodes uniformly at random and keeping the edges between them. } {Similarly, ARD subgraphs were} formed with $n=500$ and $n=1000$ sampled nodes. { Throughout, the use of ARD corresponds to fitting our ARDMMSB model to subgraphs of ARD data using the inference scheme described in Section~\ref{sec:inference}.
+We wish to examine the performance of these different network subgraphs (both original network subgraphs and ARD subgraphs) in terms of community and parameter recovery.
+To investigate how these samples compare to using the complete network,} we also include the results from fitting the entire network using the stochastic variational inference scheme of \citet{gopalan2013efficient}.
+We adapt the stochastic variational inference algorithm presented in \cite{gopalan2013efficient} to fit the subgraphs formed from random node sampling and using the entire network, { (with SVI indicating the use of this inference scheme throughout this paper)}.
+Initialization of the nodes' variational parameters was performed using ten random restarts of spectral clustering.
+We report the best fit for each of the random restarts.